ciwin/LearningSpark-in-Python/README.md

 ## Status

-Chapter 2-4 done.
-Working on chapter 5 now.
+Chapter 2-5 done.
+Starting to work on chapter 7 now.

-*Christoph Windheuser - May 5, 2022*
+*Christoph Windheuser - May 12, 2022*